haskell/cabal/Cabal/doc/nix-local-build.rst

     a local package are unchanged, ``cabal v2-build`` will skip invoking ``setup build`` entirely (saving us from a possibly expensive call to ``ghc --make``).
-The full list of source files participating in compilation are determined using
+The full list of source files participating in compilation is determined using
-    ``setup sdist --list-sources`` (thus, if you do not list all your source files in a Cabal file, you may fail to recompile when you edit them.)
+    ``cabal sdist --list-only``.
+Thus if you do not list all your source files in a Cabal file, Cabal may fail to recompile when you edit them.
 ``config`` (same format as ``cabal.project``)
     The full project configuration, merged from ``cabal.project`` (and friends) as well as the command line arguments.